 In some situations, you may owe additional money because of your income or when you enrolled in Part D. Some members are required to pay a Part D late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage.
 "Creditable" means the drug coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
 For these members, the Part D late enrollment penalty is added to the plan's monthly premium.
-For members of group sponsored plans, the Part D late enrollment penalty is usually added to the premium charged to the group, unless you are normally billed directly by your plan.
+Their premium amount will be the monthly plan premium plus the amount of their Part D late enrollment penalty.
+For members of group sponsored plans this amount is usually added to the premium charged to the group unless you are normally billed directly by your plan.

 - If you are required to pay the Part D late enrollment penalty, the cost of the late enrollment penalty depends on how long you went without Part D or creditable prescription drug coverage.
-Chapter 1, Section 5 explains the Part D late enrollment penalty. - If you think that you may have a Part D late enrollment penalty, you may want to contact your or your spouse's group sponsor or Member Services to find out what you will have to pay toward the penalty.
-Phone numbers are printed on the back cover of this booklet. - If you have a Part D late enrollment penalty and do not pay it, you could be disenrolled from the plan.
+Chapter 1, Section 5 explains the Part D late enrollment penalty. - If you think that you may have a Part D late enrollment penalty, you may want to contact your or your spouse's group sponsor to find out what you will have to pay towards the penalty or, if you are billed directly by your plan, please contact Member Services.
+Phone numbers are printed on the back cover of this booklet.

+• If you have a Part D late enrollment penalty and do not pay it, you could be disenrolled from the plan.

-Section 5 Do you have to pay the Part D "late enrollment penalty"?
+SECTION 5 Do you have to pay the Part D "late enrollment penalty"?